 My eyes downcast, my hair drifts with my gait in the still atmosphere, forest sounds barely penetrating my bubble of solitary silence.
-I reach up, and, for the thousandth time in my pathetically bruised life, touch the mass of discolored flesh that hounds and engulfs my eye, my own private curse to bear.
+I reach up, and, for the thousandth time in my life, touch the mass of discolored flesh that hounds and engulfs my eye, my own private curse to bear.
 Uncle always said I needed to control my self-pity, but no matter how hard I try, I can't keep my head high.
 The sun bears down mercilessly, and it's too hard to let light back into my life.

 I see a small, grey stone beside my foot and kick it off the path.
 A walk to clear my head, I told Uncle.
 Clear my head?
 More like jumble it even more with thoughts streaming in from all directions.
 The Earth Kingdom is beautiful, yes, but I can still remember the raw might of volcanoes belching lava into the sky and the firebenders laughing as they channeled it into the crystal sea down the bleached white sand.
 This loamy forest seems like nothing next to the shady courtyards where I spent my youth.
-This-

-I don't want the Avatar.
-I want the benefits he will bring.
-Sometimes I consider him unlucky, three different fire nation search parties hunting tirelessly for him.
+I don't want the Avatar - I want the benefits he will bring.
+Sometimes I consider him unlucky, three different Fire Nation search parties hunting tirelessly for him.
 Most of the time I just want to see him bound in front of me, helpless and ready for me to deliver him.

 His eyes are old for his age, filled with a brown-grey stoniness of training and power.
 I loathe the feeling of shame I get when I'm knocked aside by a gust of something I can't even see.

 I touch my scar once more and wish it covered my whole face, my whole body.
-It's what I've become, merely a disfigured, crumpled image of the perfection it used to resemble, hardened and stiffened.
-Rigid and darkened skin with merely a slit of humanity glaring out from its depths.
-How fitting that I have this scar, so strangely symbolic of my life after its formation.
+It's what I've become, a disfigured, crumpled image of the perfection it used to resemble, hardened and stiffened.
+Rigid skin with merely a slit of humanity glaring out from its depths.
+What irony that I should be cursed with such a life to go with such a mark.

 I count the things that are still the same from when I was young: my tears, firebending, and the sun.

 I sit on the bank of the river and dip my feet in.
 The water soothes my aching feet and I look up at the sun, still the same after all these years, still the same as the one I saw while sitting in the garden, long before I became what I am.